Zero-Down-Time/kubezero/releases/v1.22/README.md

 - Ensure your Kube context points to the correct cluster !
 - Ensure any usage of Kiam has been migrated to OIDC providers as any remaining Kiam components will be deleted as part of the upgrade

+1. Migrate ArgoCD KubeZero config:
+  `cat <cluster/env/kubezero/application.yaml> | ./release/v1.22/migrate_agro.py` and adjust if needed and replace the original.
+Do NOT commit yet !

+2. Upgrade `logging` and `metrics` module
+- `./bootstrap.sh crds logging <env>` CRDs for logging
+- `./bootstrap.sh apply logging <env>` logging module to support new OS coming with 1.22
+- `./bootstrap.sh crds metrics <env>` CRDs for metrics
+- `./bootstrap.sh apply metrics <env>` to get new exporters in place to support 1.22

-1. Trigger the cluster upgrade:
+3. Trigger the cluster upgrade:
 `./release/v1.22/upgrade_cluster.sh`

-2. Upgrade CFN stacks for the control plane and all worker groups Change Kubernetes version in controller config from `1.21.9` to `1.22.8`
+4. Upgrade CFN stacks for the control plane and all worker groups Change Kubernetes version in controller config from `1.21.9` to `1.22.8`

-3. Reboot controller(s) one by one
+5. Reboot controller(s) one by one
 Wait each time for controller to join and all pods running.
 Might take a while ...

-4. Migrate ArgoCD KubeZero config:
-  `cat <cluster/env/kubezero/application.yaml> | ./release/v1.22/migrate_agro.py` and adjust if needed and replace the original.

-5. Upgrade via boostrap.sh
+6. Upgrade via boostrap.sh
 As the changes around Istio are substantial in this release we need to upgrade some parts step by step to prevent service outages, especially for private-ingress.

 - `./bootstrap.sh crds all <env>` to deploy all new CRDs first